-Shaping is a way of moulding new behaviours be rewarding increasingly close approximations to that behaviour.
+Shaping is a way of moulding new behaviors be rewarding increasingly close approximations to that behavior.

 Down is not the easiest skill to shape, so if you are going to use the shaping method I suggest you practice shaping first.
 The best way to do this is with the 4 paws in a box trick.

 Once you have some skill at shaping you can begin to shape a down.